-To complete the University Honors Program curriculum, students will take 36 Honors credits distributed as follows:
+To complete the Wood Honors College curriculum, students will take 36 Honors credits distributed as follows:

 Some seminars, including Honors Business and Society and Honors Introduction to Exceptionalities, meet core requirements for business and education majors, respectively, and students may occasionally be able to count other seminars toward the completion of their major requirements.
 Students will usually complete the Honors seminars during their junior and senior years.
 Students who complete undergraduate research or creative projects beyond the Honors capstone requirement may petition to substitute this experience for one or more of their Honors seminars.